Foster carer guidelines

 ECEI is designed to connect children with disability and their families with mainstream services in their local areas early to provide information and support.

-During the NDIS transition in NSW, service providers participating in the transitional arrangements with the NDIA need to be an existing early childhood intervention service provider currently delivering supports similar to the NDIA gateway functions under an existing FACS Funding Agreement.
+During the NDIS transition in NSW, service providers participating in the transitional arrangements with the NDIA need to be an existing early childhood intervention service provider currently delivering supports similar to the NDIA gateway functions under an existing DCJ Funding Agreement.

 The functions performed by early childhood intervention providers which align with the NDIA ECEI approach include: